immjs/backup-bot/RESTORE.md

 First, save the `[SERVER_ID].pub` file and the desired encrypted json backup.

-Then, on your new server, invite Backup Bot and follow the given orders.
+Then, on your new server, invite Backup Bot, make a #commands channel and follow the given orders.

 It will ask you to scan a QR code, but it's just to set up the server correctly.
 (Please note, that none of your data is kept).